tmiw/ezDV/manual/2-setting-up-ezdv.md

 ![Screenshot showing ezDV's main Web page](images/2-setup-webpage-general.png)

+### Transmit audio levels

-### Transmit Audio Levels (except Flex 6000 series)
+#### Flex 6000 series

+ezDV uses a hardcoded transmit level when connected to the Flex 6000 series of radios, so adjusting the transmit level on ezDV has no effect.

+#### Other radios

 *Note: for the Icom IC-705, this can only be done after configuring Wi-Fi and the radio connection.*

 ezDV's transmit audio levels will need to be adjusted to ensure that your radio does not indicate too much ALC, similar to other HF digital modes.
-Push the Mode button once; you should hear "700D" in Morse Code in your headset within a second after releasing the button.
-After doing so, you can adjust the transmit audio by pushing the Volume Up or Volume Down buttons while holding the PTT button as indicated below:
+You can adjust the transmit audio by pushing the Volume Up or Volume Down buttons while holding the PTT button as indicated below:

 ![ezDV showing the PTT button (red circle) and the Volume Up/Down buttons (pink circle)](images/2-setup-tx-audio-levels.jpg)

-For most radios, ezDV's transmit level should be such that little to no ALC is indicated on the radio display (or alternatively, until power output just starts dropping from the level set in the radio).
+For most radios, ezDV's transmit level should be such that little to no ALC is indicated on the radio display.
 The specific ALC level required depends on the radio, so your radio's user manual is the best source for determining this.
+Alternatively, you can increase the TX audio level until your power output stops increasing, then decrease it again until your power output begins to decrease.

+*Note: it's recommended to have your radio attached to a dummy load while adjusting your transmit audio levels to prevent interference to other operators.*

-### Wi-Fi Configuration
+### Wi-Fi configuration

 *Note: this is optional unless you are using a radio with Wi-Fi support or wish to use other Internet connected features (such as reporting to [FreeDV Reporter](https://qso.freedv.org/)).*